 The PBM Defendants knowingly and intentionally chose not to include certain medications that would prevent overdoses or made them more difficult or expensive to obtain.

-The PBM Defendants chose not to cover or provided less coverage for drug treatment.
+The PBM Defendants chose not to cover or provide less coverage for drug treatment.

-The PBM Defendants knowingly, intentionally, recklessly and/or negligently failed to manage and/or monitor these plans to minimize the use and abuse of opioids.
+The PBM Defendants knowingly and intentionally created their formularies to ensure that an excessive number of pills were made available to users for use and abuse.

-The public nuisance created by the Defendants endangers the life, health and safety of Rockbridge County’s residents.
+The public nuisance created by the Defendants endangers the life, health and safety of Halifax County’s residents.